dprint/dprint/website/pricing.md

 ## How to apply license?

 Dprint doesn't use license keys in order to reduce friction.
-The only action you have to do to apply your license is update the project type property in your commercial project's configuration file (ex. _dprint.config.json_) to be `commercialPaid`.
+The only action you have to do to apply your license is update the project type property in your commercial project's configuration file (ex. _.dprintrc.json_) to be `commercialPaid`.

 <!-- dprint-ignore -->
 ```json